bortoz/borto-pack/README.md

 # Borto's Package

-This package provides utilities to compile, run and beautify the code in C++, Python.
+This package provides utilities to compile, run and beautify the code in C, C++ and Python.

 # Installation